 - Airlines, other airport tenants and users, the FAA, planning agencies, local communities, elected officials, and the general public were involved in the development of the NEMs for FLL. - TC meetings were the primary means of coordinating with stakeholders and receiving feedback throughout the development of the NEMs.
-A list of the TC members is provided in Chapter 6. - Public Workshops were held to provide the public with information on the study process, noise modeling methodology and project schedule and solicit input on the development of the draft NEMs.
-A separate Study Coordination Committee (SCC) made up of representatives of nearby jurisdictions was used to broadly disseminate study information to the public. - For stakeholders, agencies, and the general public, a Study website5 was developed to provide study information including updates on the project progress and schedule, Frequently Asked Questions (FAQs), Study documents, additional links, and contact information to submit questions to the Study Team.
+A list of the TC members is provided in Chapter 6. - Public Workshops were held in November 2017 to provide the public with information on the study process, noise modeling methodology and project schedule and solicit input on the development of the draft NEMs.
+A separate Study Coordination Committee (SCC) made up of representatives of nearby jurisdictions was used to broadly disseminate study information to the public. - A Public Workshop was held in January 2019 to present the Draft NEMs.
+This Public Workshop provided information related to the Part 150 Study process, the NEMs, project schedule, and the next phase of the Study (the Noise Compatibility Program).
+Comment forms were available at the workshop for those that wished to submit comments in writing and a court reporter was available to for verbal comments.

+• For stakeholders, agencies, and the general public, a Study website5 was developed to provide study information including updates on the project progress and schedule, Frequently Asked Questions (FAQs), Study documents, additional links, and contact information to submit questions to the Study Team.
 The website also allowed for the submission of questions and comments related to "the correctness and adequacy...of the maps" as stated above.